Community-Based Programs

 New American Sustainable Agriculture Project (NASAP)

-The NC houses Lots to Gardens, which has built community gardens and green spaces in Lewiston since 1999.
+Gather to Grow (formerly St. Mary’s Nutrition Center) houses Lots to Gardens, which has built community gardens and green spaces in Lewiston since 1999.
 Today there are over 12 community gardens for more than 115 families and seniors.
-LTG and other programs of the NC help young people in L-A become leaders and build skills for shaping their community.
-Through cooking classes, the NC teaches people of all ages cooking skills and healthy food tips.
+LTG and other programs of Gather to Grow help young people in L-A become leaders and build skills for shaping their community.
+Through cooking classes, Gather to Grow teaches people of all ages cooking skills and healthy food tips.
 Classes are free or donation-based and open to the public.
-The center also runs the St. Mary’s Food Pantry, and is a FoodCorps site, supporting school gardens and garden-based nutrition education in Lewiston and Auburn.
+The center also runs the Food Pantry, and is a FoodCorps site, supporting school gardens and garden-based nutrition education in Lewiston and Auburn.

 Androscoggin Gleaners